I made a lot of confessions on this blog and here’s another one: I used to swim in credit card debt years ago.

 - Highest balance due

 Paying any of the three first depends on your preference and whichever works for you.
-If you want to be able to save more from interest, then pay off your card with the highest interest rate since you can save more in the long run and could use the extra funds for payment to other credit cards.
+If you want to be able to save more from interest, then pay off your card with the highest interest rate first since you can save more in the long run.
+At the same time, you could use the extra funds for payment to other credit cards.
 Otherwise, it’s up to you if you want to pay the one with the lowest balance first so you could eliminate one card already or the one with the highest balance.

 Tip No. 4: Keep your partner involved.